 - Unplug and replug your headset

 Fix 1 – Allow access to your microphone

-To use Oculus Quest 2 normally on PC, you should allow the apps to access its microphone.
-You could check this in the privacy settings and here are the steps:
+To use Oculus Quest 2 normally on your PC, you should allow the apps to access its microphone in the privacy settings.
+Here are the steps: